Table of Content:

 There are 4 main types I, II, III and IV and at least 28 types of collagen.

-Type I – 90% of the collagen of the body is composed of densely packed fibers.
+Type I – 90% of the collagen of the body is type I and it forms the large, eosinophilic collagen fibers.
 Renders structure to bones, skin, fibrous cartilage, teeth, connective tissue and tendons.

 Type II – More loosely packed fibres are observed and are found in elastic cartilage cushioning joints.